CSFC 2025 Priority Bill List

 Summary:

-The bill requires the division of criminal justice (division) in the department of public safety to apply for and accept and expend federal or other available grant money to improve the state's response to mass shootings, including grant money to support services for victims of mass shootings.
+The act requires the division of criminal justice (division) in the department of public safety to apply for and accept and expend federal or other available grant money to improve the state's response to mass shootings, including grant money to support services for victims of mass shootings.

 Status: 1/21/2025 Introduced In Senate - Assigned to State, Veterans, & Military Affairs